Jake McCarthy Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.
+- The pitching staff for the Tigers has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.43).
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- The Tigers rank 18th in baseball in home runs given up (72 total, 1.2 per game).
+- Tigers pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.2 per game).

-- The righty's last appearance was on Saturday against the Chicago White Sox, when he tossed seven innings, surrendering one earned run while giving up two hits.
+- The left-hander's last time out was on Sunday against the Chicago White Sox, when he threw five innings, surrendering one earned run while giving up three hits.

-- The 31-year-old has a 3.21 ERA and 6.9 strikeouts per nine innings in nine games this season, while allowing a batting average of .211 to opposing hitters.
+- The 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.